timothymei327/timothymei327/README.md

 ### Hi there 👋

+I am a software engineer with a diverse background ranging from developing interactive browser-based programs to pioneering efforts within the niche community of NYC/four-wall handball.
+A natural leader with a passionate inclination towards critical thinking, I strive to learn and build creative but effective applications to bridge the gap between functionality and innovation.

 <!--
 **timothymei327/timothymei327** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.